ssbc/ssb-replication-scheduler/README.md

 ## Usage

-There are no APIs, and nothing else you need to do.
+Typically there is nothing you need to do after installing this plugin.
 As soon as the SSB peer is initialized, `ssb-replication-scheduler` will automatically query the social graph, and either request replication or stop replication, depending whether the feed is friendly or blocked.

 **Opinions embedded in the scheduler:**